 It takes 30 minutes for one full revolution of the High Roller.
 It’s a popular photo hotspot as well as a site for many a proposal.
 It was first opened here at the end of March 2014.

 There is a Flamingo sanctuary based in Las Vegas.
 It is not only protecting the birds, but also other protected species including koi carp.

 The sanctuary is free to enter and enjoy, with the establishment having created a visually impressive habitat.
 It’s therefore a popular holiday resort not only for casino fans but for animal lovers, too!

 22. There are lots of famous Vegas neighbors.

 Many celebrities choose to live in Vegas or at least close by!
 Some famous people with homes in Las Vegas include the singer Celine Dion, magicians Penn and Teller, tennis champion Andre Agassi, and former First Lady Patricia Nixon.

 Vegas is also home to America’s wealthiest self-made billionaire, Sheldon Adelson – who has an estimated fortune of between $32 and $33 billion.

-Do you have any interesting or fun facts about Las Vegas that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Las Vegas?
+Share them in the comments below!